nvim-tree/nvim-tree.lua/README.md

 ### Default actions

-- move around like in any vim buffer
 - `<CR>` or `o` on `..` will cd in the above directory
 - `<C-]>` will cd in the directory under the cursor
 - `<BS>` will close current opened directory or parent